aendeavor/operating-systems-and-security-tud/README.md

 This repository exists to work around the rather poor **formatting**, **syntax highlighting** and **issue reporting** support on the OPAL platform.
 It is meant to be accessible to every student who is interested in the topic, wants to learn more or discuss issues he or she ran into.
 Moreover, tutors are welcome to look into this too.

-This wil also provide anyone _unfamiliar_ with a shell (the command line) with _some_ experience.
+This will also provide anyone _unfamiliar_ with a shell (the command line) with _some_ experience.

 **Remember** that this is **completely unofficial**.

 ### If you're interested

 This repository is set-up to enable everyone to clone and work with it.
-Every peace of code is free to use and alter under the Apache 2.0 license.
+Every piece of code is free to use and alter under the Apache 2.0 license.
 If you'd like to contribute, open a PR.
 If you have a question with regard to code in this repository, open an issue.

 ### An Example